How Monotype brought typography into the digital age

-Find out how Monotype has brought typography into the 21st century, creating world-class experiences for brands, creative teams, marketeers and freelance designers.
+Find out how Monotype has brought typography into the 21st century.

-We spoke with Monotype’s Senior Director of Creative, James Fooks-Bale, about the power of communicating a company’s story through branding and typography.
+We spoke with Monotype’s Senior Director of Creative, James Fooks-Bale, about the power of communicating a company’s story through branding and typography design.

-Monotype’s rich heritage lies in the company’s abilities to stay ahead of the curve.
+Monotype’s rich heritage lies in the company’s ability to stay ahead of the curve.
 “Monotype is known for reinventing itself on a regular basis,” Fooks-Bale told us.
-“To stay relevant, we need to keep up with design trends, communication methods, and technology so we can give brands what they need before they realize they need them.”
+“To stay relevant, we need to keep up with design trends, communication methods, and technology so we can give brands what they need before they realise they need them.”

 With this product mix, Monotype stays true to its goal of helping customers create more authentic experiences with their audiences across every touchpoint.

 Why are the folks at Monotype so obsessed with fonts and design?
 “Type is a tool that you can use to emphasize your brand,” Fooks-Bale said.
 “In many cases, it’s more powerful than your other brand elements, like illustration or colour, because it’s often carried through more of the brand touchpoints.”

 Fooks-Bale offered the example of an airline.
 From their tickets to the bottom of their coffee cups, there are only so many places you can put the company’s logo.
 As Fooks-Bale put it, “One of the only ingredients that let you carry through to every situation is fonts.”